Hung parliament: Overview

 A normal objective of parliamentary systems – especially those requiring responsible government such as the Westminster system – is the formation of a stable government (i.e. ideally one that lasts a full parliamentary term, until the next election would normally be due).
 This requires a government to be able to muster sufficient votes in parliament to pass motions of confidence and supply, especially motions of no-confidence and budget bills.
 If such motions fail, they normally result in the dissolution of parliament and a fresh election.
 In some parliamentary systems, however, a new government may be formed without recourse to an election – if, for example, a minor party holds the balance of power, it may publicly express for the opposition, thereby creating a new majority.

 The term "hung parliament" is most often used of parliaments dominated by two major parties or coalitions.
 General elections in such systems usually result in one party having an absolute majority and thus quickly forming a new government.
 In most parliamentary systems, a hung parliament is considered exceptional and is often seen as undesirable.
 In other contexts, a hung parliament may be seen as ideal – for example, if opinions among the voting public are polarised regarding one or more issues, a hung parliament may lead to the emergence of a compromise or consensus.

 If a legislature is bicameral, the term "hung parliament" is usually used only with respect to the lower house.

 In a multi-party system with legislators elected by proportional representation or a similar systems, it is usually exceptionally rare and difficult for any party to have an absolute majority.
-Under such situations, hung parliaments are often taken for granted and coalition governments are normal.
+Thus, under such situations, every parliament is "hung" and coalition governments are normal.
 However, the term may be used to describe an election in which no established coalition wins an outright majority (such as the German federal election of 2005 or the 2018 Italian general election).